milltechfx/cypress-automation-challenge/README.md

 ## Context

-This project is intended to test the practice form page of the [demoqa](https://demoqa.com/) webiste.
+This project is intended to test the practice form page of the [demoqa](https://demoqa.com/) website.
 The acceptance criteria for this feature has been provided to you in the fillForm feature file.
 Your task is to complete the acceptance criteria and produce a working suite of tests.

 ## Challenge